tc39/notes/meetings/2017-07/jul-25.md

 ## Approval of the minutes from last meeting

-LBR: Any objections to adopting the agenda?
+LEO: Any objections to adopting the agenda?

 MLS: Question about three related 60-minute slots for class fields-related proposals.
 Why don't the proposers coordinate a consistent story in advance?